petersem/dockerholics/compose-examples/dl-stack/README.md

 ### Changes to compose.yaml
 If you have successfully installed the openVPN container, then you should review the compose.yaml file here and remove comments relating to qbittorrent

+## Installation
+- Create all folders as specified
+- Comy the compose.yaml and .env files to your docker folder
+- Update the .env as specified
+- Update the compose.yaml file (but only if you have installed the openVPN stack)
+- Open a teminal or command prompt on your host machine
+- Change to the docker folder
+- Type 'docker-compose up -d' (prefix with 'sudo' if on Synology)